 The pull of the moon

 How does the body react to something that isn't even visible?
 One theory is that it's a holdover from our evolutionary past.
-We know that some marine species' circadian and reproductive cycles are tied to the moon, so the human brain might have some version of that trait, too.
+We know that some species' circadian and reproductive cycles are tied to the moon, so the human brain might have some version of that trait, too.

 "We don't know whether humans still have it and why," Christian Cajochen of the Psychiatric Hospital of the University of Basel in Switzerland, lead author of the study, told CNN.com.